Niiihariiikaa/Spring-JournalAPI/README.md

 | `PUT` | `/journal/{id}` | Updates an existing journal entry by its ID. |
 | `DELETE` | `/journal/{id}` | Deletes a journal entry by its ID. |

+This project, the Spring Boot Journal API, was developed solely as a personal learning exercise.
+Its purpose is to demonstrate my foundational understanding of building a RESTful service with Spring Boot.
+I plan to continue improving it as I learn more advanced concepts.